IT’S TIME FOR A NEW ADVENTURE

 Can I exchange or obtain a refund?

 There are no exchanges or refunds if you change your mind or can no longer attend for personal reasons.
 However there are circumstances under the Australian Consumer Law where you may be entitled to an exchange or refund, such as where a performance is cancelled.
 Please refer to the Ticketek Terms & Conditions of Sale here for further information.
 Ticket exchanges are available for anyone unwell, self-isolating awaiting a COVID-19 test result, or those affected by government mandated restrictions.
-To find out more please visit our COVID-19 ticketing policy here.

 Can I buy tickets from somewhere other than official ticketing partners?